This post may contain affiliate links.

 Two pans of gluten-free carrot cake batter

-1. Pour the batter into the prepared cake pans, and bake for 20 to 25 minutes.
+1. Bake.
+Pour the batter into the prepared cake pans, and bake for 20 to 25 minutes.
 Let the cakes cool in the pan for a few minutes before removing them to a wire rack.

 Frosting gluten-free carrot cake